Connect with others who understand.

 See answer

-Pulmonary hypertension (PH) is a condition in which the blood vessels between the heart and the lungs become narrow, causing high blood pressure in those arteries.
+Pulmonary hypertension (PH) is a condition where the blood vessels between the heart and the lungs narrow, causing high blood pressure in those arteries.
 Along with chest pain, heart palpitations, and fatigue, difficulty breathing is a common symptom of PH.

-If you’re experiencing shortness of breath, here’s what to know about its role in PH, including why shortness of breath happens and how to work with your health care provider to help manage breathing troubles.
+If you’re experiencing shortness of breath with pulmonary hypertension, here’s what you need to know about its role in PH, including why shortness of breath happens and how to work with your healthcare provider to help manage it.

-1. Difficulty Breathing May Be Mild, Moderate, or Severe
+1. Difficulty Breathing With PH May Be Mild, Moderate, or Severe

-The shortness of breath associated with PH can be anywhere from moderate to severe.
-Some people experience trouble breathing only in certain situations, as one myPHteam member shared: “I get short of breath when bending over to pick something up.”
-Another said that they “have noticed that it is really hard to take a deep breath or walk very far outside in the cold air.”
+Shortness of breath with PH can range from moderate to severe.
+Some people experience trouble breathing only in certain situations.
+One myPHteam member shared, “I get short of breath when bending over to pick something up.”
+Another said, “It’s really hard to take a deep breath or walk very far outside in the cold air.”

-Other people experience difficulty breathing more often.
-One member described “shortness of breath with slight movement,” for example.
-“Sometimes it goes away in a few minutes, but it usually stays for several hours.
-Sometimes I even wake up with it,” they said.
+Other people with PH experience shortness of breath more often.
+One member described it as “shortness of breath with slight movement.”
+They added, “Sometimes it goes away in a few minutes, but it usually lasts for several hours.
+Sometimes I even wake up with it.”

 Another member shared that they struggle with shortness of breath at home as well.
 “I get short of breath when I exert my energy to do chores or anything,” they said.

-At first, breathing difficulties may be triggered only by certain situations, such as exertion, physical activity, or bending over.
-In more severe cases, you may feel short of breath even at rest.
+At first, shortness of breath may only happen during physical activity or bending over.
+In severe cases, you may feel short of breath even at rest.

-3. Difficulty Breathing Is Usually the First Symptom of Pulmonary Hypertension
+3. Shortness of Breath Is a Symptom of Pulmonary Hypertension

-Shortness of breath is usually the first PH symptom, but more arise as lung disease progresses or gets worse.
+Shortness of breath is often the first symptom of PH, but more symptoms can develop as the lung disease progresses or gets worse.
 Other symptoms of pulmonary hypertension include:

-• Swelling in your legs, ankles, and stomach area
+• Swelling in your legs, ankles, or stomach area

 • Fatigue